nyvyn/autonomais/README.md

 Autonomais is built using a variety of modern technologies to ensure efficiency, reliability, and ease of use:

-- **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript, providing improved development experience with static type checking.
+- **Langchain**: A set of libraries for working with language models and graph-based data structures in AI applications.
 - **LangGraph**: A library for creating and managing graph-based data structures, facilitating complex interactions between AI agents.
-- **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine, used for executing the code outside of a browser.
 - **Yargs**: A Node.js library for building command-line tools with powerful argument parsing.
 - **Jest**: A delightful JavaScript Testing Framework with a focus on simplicity, used for unit testing.
-- **Langchain**: A set of libraries for working with language models and graph-based data structures in AI applications.

 ## Running the Product